-10 Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used.
+- Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used.
 Firstly, there needs to be structural similarity between substances which results in a likelihood that the substances have similar physicochemical, toxicological and ecotoxicological properties so that the substances may be considered as a group or category.
-Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group.

-11 Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA, Chapter R.6. and related documents (RAAF, 2017; RAAF UVCB, 2017).

-0.1.1.
-Scope of the grouping of substances (category)

-- 12 In your registration dossier you propose a category of "ZDDP".
+Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group. - Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA, Chapter R.6. and related documents (RAAF, 2017; RAAF UVCB, 2017). - 0.1.1.
+Scope of the grouping of substances (category) - In your registration dossier you propose a category of "ZDDP".
 The category consists of 13 substances, all alkyl ZDDPs.
-You provide the following documents as separate attachments in IUCLID Section 13: - "(hereafter "justification document").
-The document contains an overview of the grouping approach proposed, structural details (Appendix 2), data matrices with the physico-chemical properties (Appendix 3), and the toxicological properties (Appendix 4) of the category members. - " • " • " . - 13 Hereafter, ECHA refers to the two testing proposal documents as "testing strategy".
+You provide the following documents as separate attachments in IUCLID Section 13:

+- Hereafter, ECHA refers to the two testing proposal documents as "testing strategy".
 Both documents present your "intelligent testing strategy", give identical arguments and propose identical substance(s) to be tested. - You provide the following reasons for grouping the substances in the ZDDP category: "The category of substances consists of a zinc atom with two dithiophosphate esters, surrounded by alkylated side chains (ZDDP).
 The alkyl ester substituent groups are saturated hydrocarbon chains that vary in length and extent of branching.
-Typically, the substances are prepared by - You consider that there is compositional similarity between the substances in the category - 14 You consider that there is compositional similarity between the substances in the category due to the fact that the substances consist of three major constituent "groups" to which you refer to as "neutral ZDDP complexes", "basic ZDDP complexes" and "base oils". - 15 You state: "To serve different commercial intentions, and give different anti-wear properties, an alkyl alcohol may be primary alkyl, branched chain primary alkyl, secondary alkyl, tertiary, and mixed depending on the ratio in the starting materials.
+Typically, the substances are prepared by

+- You consider that there is compositional similarity between the substances in the category due to the fact that the substances consist of three major constituent "groups" to which you refer to as "neutral ZDDP complexes", "basic ZDDP complexes" and "base oils". - 16 You state: "To serve different commercial intentions, and give different anti-wear properties, an alkyl alcohol may be primary alkyl, branched chain primary alkyl, secondary alkyl, tertiary, and mixed depending on the ratio in the starting materials.
 ZDDP complexes exist in reversible monomeric or dimeric forms and a basic form.
-With regard to the basic form, it can convert to the neutral form and ZnO at elevated temperatures during intended use in a combustion engine." - 16 Furthermore, you state: "The substances in this category contain highly refined mineral base oil.
-The substances contain various base oils (10 EC numbers are identified), and as identified by the EC number there may be 1 to 6 different base oils added to the ZDDP substance."

-- 17 This is further explained: "ZDDP substances are manufactured and distributed in commerce in highly refined lubricant base oil (Constitution).
+With regard to the basic form, it can convert to the neutral form and ZnO at elevated temperatures during intended use in a combustion engine."

+- 17 Furthermore, you state: "The substances in this category contain highly refined mineral base oil.
+The substances contain various base oils (10 EC numbers are identified), and as identified by the EC number there may be 1 to 6 different base oils added to the ZDDP substance." - This is further explained "ZDDP substances are manufactured and distributed in commerce in highly refined lubricant base oil ().
 The oil is added during the neutralization of the dithiophosphate alkyl esters intermediate with zinc oxide.
 The oil acts as a solvent and stabilizer in the reaction, manages the viscosity and improves consistency of the final product.
-The majority of the ZDDP substances are never isolated from base oil at any time during their life cycle." - 18 And: "In the category, the average percentage of added base oil was in the range of to % and the mean for the category was %.
-Thirteen of the category members have an average base oil content of less than %, one category member has an average of % and two members have an average of or %. " - 19 The category members are further divided into 4 sub-categories, based on the following parameters: - Molecular Weight (MW); - Type of starting alcohol (linear, primary linear, branched; branched, secondary; mixed); - Amount of diluent oil; - Concentration of basic vs neutral ZDDP pools. - 20 Summary of the grouping is presented in the table below.
+The majority of the ZDDP substances are never isolated from base oil at any time during their life cycle." - And: "In the category, the average percentage of added base oil was in the range of to and the mean for the category was ...".
+Thirteen of the category members have an average base oil content of less than an average of ..." - The category members are further divided into 4 sub-categories, based on the following parameters: - Molecular Weight (MW); - Type of starting alcohol (linear, primaryl linear, branched; branched, secondary; mixed); - · Amount of diluent oil; - Concentration of basic vs neutral ZDDP pools. - 21 Summary of the grouping is presented in the table below.